-According to the information that has been released so far, Marvel fans will be in the end of this year’s “Black Panther 2: Long Live Waganda“, saw a full-scale war between Waganda and the mysterious undersea kingdom; however, due to some setting changes, it once appeared in “Iron Man 2“A certain “Namo” easter egg appears to be out of pocketquestion
+According to the information that has been released so far, Marvel fans will be in the end of this year’s “Black Panther 2: Long Live Waganda“, saw a full-scale war between Waganda and the mysterious undersea kingdom; however, due to some setting changes, it once appeared in “Iron Man 2“A certain “Namo” easter egg appears to be out of pocketquestion。

 One of the biggest features of the Marvel Cinematic Universe series, which has been in development for more than ten years, is that fans can often find many foreshadowings or easter eggs in the series of movies that hint at the future development of the series.
 These easter eggs often pave the way for various upcoming characters or series, while also creating a sense that the stories of the heroes are all intertwined, and successfully create a large and complex worldview.

-For example, in 2010’s Iron Man 2, fans could spot a “S.H.I.E.L.D.
+For example, in 2010’s Iron Man 2, fans might spot a “S.H.I.E.L.D.
 Crisis Analysis Map” in the background of a segment of a conversation between Nick Fury and Tony Stark, showing Several locations that this intelligence unit is investigating.

-Fans immediately recognized several of these locations, such as Tony Stark’s mansion in Malibu, the observatory set up after Thor’s Quake dropped in New Mexico, and the Hulk and the Devil in Harlem, New York.
+Fans immediately recognized several of these locations, such as Tony Stark’s mansion in Malibu, the observatory set up following Thor’s Quake dropped in New Mexico, and the Hulk and the Devil in Harlem, New York.
 The location of the fight on the streets of the district, etc., and one of the most interesting locations is Waganda.

 That is to say, as early as 8 years before the official release of the “Black Panther” movie, Marvel Studios laid the groundwork for this location.
 But in addition to that, fans also noticed a marker on the map in the middle of the Atlantic Ocean, a clear hint that Namor, the undersea man, and Atlantis already existed in the series.